arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 and of pattern-matching errors.
 If we find a way to abstract over these aspects, we could think of having:

-- Easy-to-use functions for combining generic parsers.
+1. Easy-to-use functions for combining generic parsers.
-- Operators for building parsing-combining expressions.
+2. Operators for building parsing-combining expressions.
-- A special syntax for manipulating parsers with imperative code, with the same ease of manipulating values.
+3. A special syntax for manipulating parsers with imperative code, with the same ease of manipulating values.
-- Lifting functions and operators, to project ordinary functions into the Parser world.
+4. Lifting functions and operators, to project ordinary functions into the Parser world.

 Let me give you some examples for each of those 4 categories.

 ## Functions for combining generic parsers

-Imagine that while building your language you already managed to parse predicates like `(a or b) and not callme()` with a parser called `predicate`, and arbitrary code blocks with a parser called `codeBlock`.
+Imagine that, building your language, you already managed to parse predicates like `(a or b) and not callme()` with a parser called `predicate`, and arbitrary code blocks with a parser called `codeBlock`.
 You want to have a parser able to build an internal